avaneev/r8brain-free-src/README.md

 Most code is "inline", without the need to compile many source files.
 The memory footprint is quite modest.

+For high-quality dithering you may consider using [PRVHASH PRNG](https://github.com/avaneev/prvhash) which features an excellent psycho-acoustic performance.

 ## Acknowledgements ##